 - Contact Us

 To date, we have hosted parties for more than 10,000 children.

 Young patients undergoing chemotherapy and bone marrow transplants have weakened immune systems which disallow them from being around other kids.
 As a result, they miss out on enriching childhood experiences like going to the movies, amusement parks, birthday parties, and trick-or-treating.

-Throughout the year, Hope for Henry hosts events like superhero celebrations, birthday parties, book parties, summer carnivals, and Halloween parties to ensure that these kids get to experience the joys of childhood, even while in the hospital.
+Throughout the year, Hope for Henry hosts events like Hope for Henry Super Hero celebrations, It's Your Birthday from Hope for Henry!, Hope for Henry Reads book parties, summer carnivals, Hope for Henry SuperGirl SuperFun Pamper Parties and Hope for Henry Halloween Parties to ensure that these kids get to experience the joys of childhood, even while in the hospital.

-Here’s how we bring smiles and laughter, hope and magic, into the lives of children at hospitals in Washington, DC and around the country:
+Here’s how we bring smiles and laughter, hope and magic, into the lives of children at Children's National Medical Center and MedStar Georgetown University Hospital:

 Hope for Henry Reads